madetech/blog/building_better_software_teams/communications/04_pair_programming.md

 Pairing encourages you to explain your thought process as you go, whether you're the driver or the navigator, and in a lot of cases there are several ways to solve a particular problem.
 By having a partner there to constantly bounce ideas off, you can quickly weed out sub optimal ideas and concentrate on the best solution.

 ## Benefits Of Pairing
+There are many business benefits to pair programming, such as improving the quality of software delivered, building collaboration within a team and helping to share domain knowledge across multiple people.

 #### Productivity & Focus
 Working so closely with someone else means you've got no other option but to double down on the thing you're working on.
 The quality of the code becomes a shared responsibility, and means that, when pairing is done properly, it's much more difficult to become distracted by checking your emails, chatting to colleagues or browsing the web.